 If you want to be a professional blogger and make money, you need to look professional!

 You want an email that looks like @yourbusiness.com.
 You can choose to set it up with your name, info, contact or something else to look like email@example.com

 SiteGround (and other hosts too) will give you an email address that matches your domain name.
 This is the most simple and cheapest (free) option.

 The other option, I recommend is to sign up for a GSuite account and have your email along with the other features of GSuite.
-This option allows you to add additional email addresses for other employees or contractors and gives you access to GSuite but does cost the minimum of $5 a month.
+This option allows you to add additional email addresses for other employees or contractors and gives you access to GSuite but does cost a minimum of $9 a month.

 So your blog is launched and you’re growing your audience.
 Now is the time to learn to monetize or start making money with your blog.

 How do Bloggers Make Money?

 Monetizing your blog takes time and work.
 Although there may be 100 different ways to make money, most blogs are monetized in a few most common ways.